HeresGabs/discord-focus-mute/README.md

 ## Installation with docker

 1. Clone the repo
+2. For each focus mode you want to create, create a file in the `focus-modes` folder with the name of your choice and the `.txt` extension (eg. `work.txt`, `study.txt`).
+   Each file must contain the list of PATCH requests to mute the servers you want to mute when you call the endpoint.
-2. Edit the `server_requests_list.txt` file by capturing the PATCH requests from Discord:
+   Here's how to get your PATCH requests from Discord:
     - Open Discord in your browser and open Developer Tools (F12)
     - Go to the Network tab
     - Manually mute a server in Discord
     - Find the PATCH request that appears in the Network tab
-    - Copy the entire fetch request and paste it into `server_requests_list.txt` (right-click Copy Value > Copy as Fetch on Firefox)
+    - Copy the entire fetch request and paste it into `YOUR_FOCUS_MODE.txt` (right-click Copy Value > Copy as Fetch on Firefox)
     - Repeat for each server you want to mute (you only need to do this setup once)

    ⚠️ CAREFUL !
-Those requests contains your user token, it is very important not to share them with ANYONE.
+Those requests contain your user token, it is very important not to share them with ANYONE.

 3. On your server, execute this command to build the dockerfile :